8bitbuddhist/PixelMaestro/docs/colors.md

 # Colors
-The Colors class provides methods for creating and interacting with colors.
-Colors are based on the RGB color model and are stored as 24-bit variables with 8 bits dedicated to each color channel.
+The Colors class provides methods for creating and managing colors.
+Colors are based on the RGB color model and are stored as 24-bit objects with 8 bits dedicated to each color channel.
 Colors are defined by the `Colors::RGB` struct.

 ## Contents
 1. [Creating Colors](#creating-colors)